 Following a selection process, our office was elected to renovate the home of the Israeli Philharmonic Orchestra.

-The project, ordered by the Tel Aviv municipality and the orchestra management, is intended to enhance the audio-visual qualities of the hall, improve and renew the lobbies and the building's facades, and to equip it with systems and apparatus suitable for contemporary performance quality.
-The building was intended to open after renovations in the 2006 concert season, on the 70th anniversary of the orchestra and its conductor, Maestro Zubin Metha, but due to statutory procedures the project was delayed, and later scrapped.
+The Bronfman Auditorium project, ordered by the Tel Aviv municipality and the orchestra management, is intended to enhance the audio-visual qualities of the hall, improve and renew the lobbies, and the building’s facades, and to equip it with systems and apparatus suitable for contemporary performance quality.
+The building was intended to open after renovations in the 2006 concert season, on the 70th anniversary of the orchestra and its conductor, Maestro Zubin Metha, but due to statutory procedures, the project was delayed, and later scrapped.

-The concert hall reopened for performance on 2013.
+The concert hall reopened for performance in 2013.

-The construction of the chamber music hall is scheduled to start at the early months of 2015.
+The construction of the chamber music hall reopened in 2015.

 Location: 1 Huberman Street, Tel Aviv